How to Get Rid of Gnats

 However, even the most gorgeous hanging plants can have one major drawback.
 And nope, we’re not talking about brown tips or powdery mildew.
 We’re talking about fungus gnats.
 Though harmless to humans, these annoying pests can wreak havoc on your houseplants.
-Since no one wants to have to revive a dead plant, it’s important to know how to get rid of gnats.
 Here’s everything you need to know to keep gnats away.

 What are fungus gnats?

 Fungus gnats are flying insects that can easily be mistaken for fruit flies or drain flies.
 These tiny pests only grow to about an eighth of an inch long, are grayish to black in color and have long legs, antennae and one pair of light gray or clear wings.
 They aren’t harmful to humans or pets, but they can pose a danger to your houseplants.
 Open doors and windows are an invitation for these pesky bugs to enter your home, or you may unknowingly bring them in with an already contaminated plant.
 Their larvae feed on plant roots, root hairs, fungi and decaying plant material, so you’ll typically spot them buzzing around your houseplants.
 Speaking of fungi, here’s what it means if you see white fungus balls in soil.

 Fungus gnats are attracted to moist soil, which means overwatering is a common cause.
 In addition, you’ll also find gnats in plants that have been kept outside during the summer.
 Once summer is over and these infested plants are brought inside, you may notice a surge of fungus gnats, as they thrive in warm, indoor environments throughout the late fall and early winter.

 Another pest that may show up in your home this fall or winter?
 Spiders.
 Read up on how to get rid of spiders for good.